Turkish Prime Minister targeted in second audio tape

 Late on Monday, his office released a statement describing the first recordings as "completely untrue and the product of an immoral montage."

-(Additional reporting by Asli Kandemir and Orhan Coskun; Writing by Nick Tattersall; editing by Ralph Boulton.)
+(Reporting by Asli Kandemir, Humeyra Pamuk and Orhan Coskun; Writing by Nick Tattersall; editing by Ralph Boulton)

 BERLIN She is controlled and cautious, a physicist from East Germany who takes her time making decisions and has never relished the attention that comes from being Europe's most powerful leader.